burntraisin/burntraisin-site/content/blog/kyocera-902kc/index.md

 ## Carrier Compatibility (USA)

 My carrier is Spectrum, which uses Verizon's networks.
 I've heard that the 902KC only works with T-Mobile, but I tried putting the nano SIM in anyway.
 As expected, it didn't work.
 I ended up going with [Mint Mobile](https://www.mintmobile.com/) after checking that my phone was [compatible with their network](https://www.mintmobile.com/byop/) by entering its IMEI number.
+You can also check the bands around your area with [CellMapper](https://www.cellmapper.net/map).

 To find the IMEI number: `Settings > About phone > Status > IMEI information`